markaduol/TinyHask/README.md

 # BasicHask
-Compiler for a minimal functional language.
+Compiler for a minimal functional language (in progress).

 Work based mainly upon